English

 Museveni has repeatedly targeted the opposition National Unity Platform (NUP), led by rapper-turned-politician Robert Kyagulanyi, popularly known as Bobi Wine.
 Wine, who grew up in one of Uganda’s poorest neighborhoods in the capital Kampala, has garnered widespread support for his music, which speaks out against poverty and Museveni.
 In the 2021 election, despite facing mass repression, Wine won 34.83 percent of the vote (3.5 million votes) amid significant voter abstention.

 Wine’s pro-capitalist platform is no alternative to Museveni.
-Apart from rhetoric regarding corruption and unemployment, and “freedom”, NUP offers little more than turnover among the looters running the Ugandan state.
-Wine is a millionaire, estimated in $12 million, owning a mansion in Kampala, a fleet of luxury cars including a bullet proof Toyota Land Cruiser V8, a kilometer-long private beach on One Love Beach on Lake Victoria and with business interests in real estate, leisure, farming and retail.
+Apart from rhetoric regarding corruption and unemployment, and “freedom,” NUP offers little more than turnover among the looters running the Ugandan state.
+Wine is a millionaire, estimated in $12 million, owning a mansion in Kampala, a fleet of luxury cars including a bullet-proof Toyota Land Cruiser V8, a kilometer-long private beach on Lake Victoria and business interests in real estate, leisure, farming and retail.

-Despite NUP’s popular support among the working class and youth, it articulates the interests of upper middle class whose aspirations to run businesses and the capitalist state has been blocked by the domination by Museveni and his political cronies tied imperialism.
+Despite NUP’s popular support among the working class and youth, it articulates the interests of an upper middle class whose aspirations to run businesses and the capitalist state have been blocked by the domination by Museveni and his political cronies tied imperialism.

 Wine has also promoted illusions in the imperialist powers, particularly the UK and the US.
 Last month, Wine thanked the US imposition of sanctions on the Parliamentary Speaker Anita Annet Among and four other officials for their involvement in corruption and human rights violations.
 “We hope that more individuals and organisations responsible for the suffering of our people will face sanctions,” he said.
 Wine revealed he had lobbied for UK’s April sanction of Among.